svalio/atlassian-connect-express-encryption/README.md

 ### Setting up a development environment

-At this point, you're all set to run your add-on, but you still need the target application (i.e., JIRA or Confluence) for your add-on.
-You have a few options:
+At this point, you're all set to run your add-on, but you still need to install it in JIRA Cloud or Confluence Cloud.
+You can install your new add-on in any JIRA Cloud or

-1. You can do all your development work locally using the [Atlassian SDK](https://marketplace.atlassian.com/search?q=%22atlassian+plugin+sdk%22).
-You can start a local instance of JIRA or Confluence by reading the [guide to developing locally](https://developer.atlassian.com/static/connect/docs/developing/developing-locally.html).
-2. Install the add-on in [an Atlassian OnDemand instance](https://developer.atlassian.com/static/connect/docs/developing/installing-in-ondemand.html). for more information.
+Confluence Cloud site where you are an administrator, but usually it's best to create a new site for you to use during development.
+[Follow this link to sign up](http://go.atlassian.com/cloud-dev) for a free development version of JIRA Cloud or Confluence Cloud.

 ### Running your Add-on Server